 Quickstart

-This quickstart guide is intended to help you install IMPROVE within a conda environment and preprocessing, train, and infer using a curated model and benchmark datasets.
-Here we use LGBM as a example of a model in the IMPROVE framework to walk throught the necessary steps to predict drug response using curated IMPROVE Drug Response Datasets.
+This quickstart guide is intended to help you install IMPROVE within a conda environment and run preprocessing, train, and infer using a curated model and benchmark datasets.
+Here, we demonstrate how to use LGBM, a standardized IMPROVE model built with the LightGBM package, to predict drug response using curated a Drug Response Dataset.
+This walkthrough will guide you through the essential steps involved in utilizing IMPROVE for drug response prediction.

 Requirements